-Mitsubishi UFJ Financial Group, Inc., or MUFG, expects to issue the above-listed senior notes, collectively the Notes, as additional notes pursuant to a senior debt indenture dated March 1, 2016, or the Indenture.
-Mitsubishi UFJ Securities (U.S.A.), Inc. and other broker-dealers may use this prospectus supplement and the accompanying prospectus in connection with market-making transactions in the Notes after their initial sale.
+Mitsubishi UFJ Financial Group, Inc., or MUFG, has issued the above-listed senior notes, collectively the Notes, pursuant to a senior indenture, dated March 1, 2016, or the Indenture.
+This prospectus supplement and the accompanying prospectus is being prepared for the listing of the Notes on the official list of the Luxembourg Stock Exchange and the admission to trading on the Luxembourg Stock Exchange's Euro MTF Market.

-The floating rate senior notes due March 1, 2021 offered hereby, or the 5-year floating rate notes, will bear interest commencing March 1, 2016 at a per annum rate equal to three-month U.S. dollar LIBOR plus 1.88%, payable quarterly in arrears on March 1, June 1, September 1 and December 1 of each year, subject to adjustments, with the first interest payment to be made on June 1, 2016.
-The 5-year floating rate notes offered hereby will constitute a further issuance of, and will form a single series with, our floating rate senior notes due 2021, which we previously issued in the aggregate principal amount of \$400,000,000 under the Indenture on March 1, 2016, or the existing 5-year floating rate notes.
+The floating rate senior notes due March 1, 2021, or the floating rate notes due March 2021, bears interest commencing March 1, 2016 at a per annum rate equal to three-month U.S. dollar LIBOR plus 1.88%, payable quarterly in arrears on March 1, June 1, September 1 and December 1 of each year, subject to adjustments.
+Each of the fixed rate senior notes due March 1, 2021, or the fixed rate notes due March 2021, and the fixed rate senior notes due March 1, 2026, or the fixed rate notes due March 2026, bear interest commencing March 1, 2016 at a per annum rate listed above, payable semi-annually in arrears on March 1 and September 1 of each year.